dimikot/dklab_realplexor/README.txt

 CHANGELOG
 ---------

+* Dklab Realplexor 2010-08-11: v1.32
+  - [SPD] When empty HTTP body is passed to IN connection, it is now ignored, no warnings generated.
+  - [SPD] Remove old data from channels BEFORE data processing/sending.

 * Dklab Realplexor 2010-04-16: v1.31
   - [BUG] Perl does not call flush() automatically before socket shutdown().
 It sometimes (unstable!) causes unexpected SIGPIPEs and data loss.
 Fixed: now flush()